The World’s Most Expensive Hobby (Part 2)

 Overconfidence and emotion are the enemies of a high quality portfolio.–Warren Buffett

 Ultimately, that’s why I call this particular pursuit the world’s most expensive hobby.
-Indeed, I surmise that active investing is not about making money so much as it’s about satiating other desires similar to gambling.
-So check out Part 3 for a deeper dive into all this.
+Indeed, I surmise that active investing is not about making money so much as it’s about satiating other desires to gamble.
+So continue onward to Part 3 for a deeper dive into all this.